standrewsdigital/digital-pattern-library/SETUP.md

 Use your prefered git client to clone the branch containing the updated `package.json` files.

-### 3. Delete the 'node-module' folder.
+### 3. Delete the `node_modules` folder.

+This can be found within the root of the DPL folder.
 This may take a long time due to the size of these files.

 ### 4. Reinstall npm to your DPL directory.

-Run `npm install`.
-Note: node have changed the file structure so all dependencies will be installed as normal folders instead of nesting the folders.
+Run `npm install` using git bash or the command line.
+Note: Node.js have changed the file structure so all dependencies will be installed as normal folders instead of nesting the folders.

 ### 5. Verify it works.